 I now have a four-year-old and I think it’s now a bit easier than before because he can do stuff on his own, such as go pee, take food from the fridge, drink water.
 See?
 I knew everything will pass.
-But at the moment, I still do get distracted from time to time because Kai kept asking for my attention, especially when he’s doing something and he wants me to see it.
+But at the moment, I still do get distracted from time to time because Kai kept asking for my attention, especially when he’s doing something and he wants me to take a look at it.

 With all that distraction and the need to balance work, family and self-care, it is pretty understandable why there are moms who fall into depression.
-I must say this not only applies to work from home moms; it applies to full-time stay-at-home moms.
+I must say this not only applies to work from home moms; it applies to full-time stay-at-home moms as well.
 Yes, motherhood is not easy despite you seeing seemingly perfect lives on social media.

 #1.
 Wake up early

 I cannot emphasize more why waking up early and waking up before everyone does is very important in staying sane as a work from home mom.
 For me, I know the time when Kai usually wakes up so I try my best to wake up three hours before he does.
-Three hours is a lot of time for you to accomplish work tasks.
+Three hours is a lot of time for you to accomplish work.
 Even an hour makes a big difference.
-By waking up early, you dedicate yourself and focus on your work and you get to have undivided attention.
+By waking up early, you dedicate yourself to your work and you can focus on the things in front of you.

 When you’re done with those first few hours, you also have the time to spend with your kids.
 You shouldn’t be working when they are awake or you’ll just get frustrated with the distractions.

 I’m not usually a to-do lister but I believe this works, especially if you know you have so many things to do within the day.)
 I wasn’t a to-do lister but I discovered bullet journaling and I have been doing it since.
 I get inspired by the beautiful layouts on social media, but your list doesn’t have to be all fancy; what’s important is that you have something to write your tasks on to help you remember and stay on track.